andy-byers/CalicoDB/README.md

 + Crash protection using write-ahead logging
 + Variable-length keys and values (see [Caveats](#caveats))
 + Various parameters can be tuned (page size, cache size, etc.)
-+ Transactions provided as first-class objects

-## Caveats
-+ Only tested on 64-bit Ubuntu and OSX
-+ Maximum key length is anywhere from 29 B to ~16 KiB, depending on the chosen page size
-+ Maximum value length is roughly 4 GiB
-+ Doesn't support concurrent transactions
-+ Doesn't provide synchronization past support for concurrent cursors

 ## Caveats
 + Only tested on 64-bit Ubuntu and OSX